njamaleddine/nabiljamaleddine.com/README.md

 ### Project Dependencies
 1. Install homebrew package manager.
-On Linux use the included package manager `apt`, etc. Homebrew should make it very simple for us to install most of the project dependencies.
+On Linux use the included package manager `apt`, etc.
+On OS X, Homebrew makes it very simple for us to install many of the project dependencies.

 2. Install [git](https://git-scm.com/)